rohberg/volto-searchkit-block/README.md

 The block can be configured by

-- url of elastic search server
-- relocation of the search bar
+- searchable fields with boosting
+- facets
+- types

 ![Configuration](https://github.com/rohberg/volto-searchkit-block/raw/master/public/configuration.png)